-Stari Grad Plain represents a comprehensive system of land use and agricultural colonisation by the Greeks, in the 4th century BC.
-Its land organisation system, based on geometrical parcels with dry stone wall boundaries (chora), is exemplary.
+Stari Grad Plain represents a comprehensive system of land use and agricultural colonization by the Greeks, in the 4th century BC.
+Its land organization system, based on geometrical parcels with dry stone wall boundaries (chora), is exemplary.
 This system was completed from the very first by a rainwater recovery system involving the use of tanks and gutters.
 This testimony is of Outstanding Universal Value.

-The ensemble today constitutes the cultural landscape of a fertile cultivated plain whose territorial organisation is that of the Greek colonisation.
+The ensemble today constitutes the cultural landscape of a fertile cultivated plain whose territorial organization is that of the Greek colonization.

 The setting up of the management plan and of the authority in charge of its application should enable the carrying out of a thorough programme of archaeological excavations, the fostering of sustainable agricultural development in the chora and the control of urban and tourism development in the vicinity of the property, with all due care being taken to ensure that its Outstanding Universal Value is respected.